tridesclous/tridesclous/doc/installation.rst

 tridesclous works with python 3 only.

-If these are your first steps in the python world you have 2 options:
+If these are your first steps in the python world there 2 main options:
   * install python and dependencies with anaconda distribution (prefered on window or OSX)
   * use python from your system (in a virtual environement) and install dependencies with standard pip (prefered on Linux Ubuntu/Debian/Mint)

 Note that you are free to install Anaconda on Linux.

+Here 2 recipes to install tridesclous in an "environement".
+If you don't known what an "environement" is : remember that it is an isolated installation of python with a fixed version and many libraries (modules) with also fixed version  somwhere in a folder in your profile.
+This folder won't be affected by upgrading your system and so it should work always.
+This quite important because other spike projects don't use same libraries version (for instance PyQt4 vs PyQt5).
+If you want to compare them, you will nedd environement.